-For more information talk to the person responsible for Safeguarding Officer in your church or denomination (your minister should be able to advise how to get in touch with them).
+For more information, talk to the person responsible for safeguarding in your church or denomination (your minister should be able to advise how to get in touch with them).

 Another valuable source of help and information is CCPAS - visit the CCPAS website.